 All forms of domestic abuse are wrong.
 Perpetrators must stop.

 The primary focus of this Policy is abusive or intimidating behaviour inflicted by an adult against a current or former spouse or partner.
 (Abuse involving children should follow child protection procedures.)
-Domestic abuse includes but is not limited to emotional, verbal, social, economic, psychological, spiritual, physical and sexual abuse.
-Such behaviour often seeks to control, humiliate, dominate or instill fear in the victim.
+Domestic abuse involves a pattern of behaviour that seeks to coerce, control, intimidate, hurt or frighten a person in an intimate or family relationship.
+Domestic abuse may include, but is not limited to emotional, verbal, financial psychological, spiritual, cultural, physical and sexual abuse.
+It can also include social isolation, stalking, image-based or technology facilitated abuse, and threats to harm other people including children, property or pets.

 We are committed to safe places which –